2colours/Raku-ideas/Rakudo workshop.md

   - seemingly type objects, i.e $foo.HOW === $foo.WHAT.HOW?
 - in what scope are top-level lexical variables installed?
 GLOBAL, PROCESS, none, etc.
   - "my" variables aren't included, what about "our" variables?
+- how to access a method (especially inherited method) as a symbol?